-- Annual presentation to City Council - Board section of website with member information and official records - Board section of the SharePoint intranet - Email address for the Board available on https://pickeringlibrary.ca/board/
+- Board section of website with member information and official records - Board section of the SharePoint intranet - The email address for the Board available on https://pickeringlibrary.ca/board/.
+This email account is monitored by the CEO and the Executive Assistant.
+Communication is brought to the attention of the Chair and added to Board correspondence when appropriate.